alexey-naydenov/vartrace/README.md

 ## Building

-To buid the library one has to copile files from `src/vartrace` and copy `include/vartrace` into an include directory.
+To buid the library one has to compile files from `src/vartrace` and copy `include/vartrace` into an include directory.
 Alternatively the library can be build using cmake.